-EPA environmental audit and inspections may be completed by one or more people, and could take up to 30 days or more if items are found out of compliance.
-This walk through is conducted as a cursory overview of the environmental state of your facility and how it impacts your workers and the environment.
+EPA environmental audit and inspections may be completed by one or more people and could take up to 30 days or more if items are found out of compliance.
+This walk-through is conducted as a cursory overview of the environmental state of your facility and how it impacts your workers and the environment.
 Things that inspectors typically key in on are general housekeeping.
-Is your work space and and areas with hazardous materials a messy one?
+Is your workspace and areas with hazardous materials messy?
 How are the facilities maintained?
 Do certain employees have responsibilities for a specific area?
 Do those people know their responsibilities?
 Where do you keep your paperwork?
 Can you easily find certain documents when asked?

 What should you do to prepare?

 Preparing for an audit is a difficult task, especially if you have never been through one before.
-It is not easy planning for something you have never experienced or knowing what’s involved.
-However, here are a couple options that can help you prepare.
+It is not easy planning for something you have never experienced or known what’s involved.
+However, here are a couple of options that can help you prepare.